 Now that you can see just how easy it is to start your budget, I will quickly lay out why you want to budget and the benefits.

-- You know how much you make: Ask someone how much take home income they have in a given month, you would be surprised the number of people who can’t give you a specific dollar amount.
-Knowing how much you make is vital to determining how much you can save and spend.
+You know how much you make: Ask someone how much take-home income they have in a given month, you would be surprised the number of people who can’t give you a specific dollar amount.
+Knowing how much you make is vital in determining how much you can save and spend.